 Julia graduated from Mount Allison University (B.A.
 Hons.
 1979) in her native New Brunswick before attending law school at Dalhousie University (LL.B., 1983).

-As well as her CBA involvement, Julia instructs courses on legal status of women at Mount Saint Vincent University and she served as President of the Dalhousie Law Alumni Association and President of YWCA Halifax.
+Julia has taught courses on family law at Mount Saint Vincent University and Dalhousie’s Schulich School of Law as well as Legal Status of Women at MSVU.
+She served as President of the Dalhousie Law Alumni Association and President of YWCA Halifax.

-Julia has given numerous presentations in Canada and the US on issues in family law.
+Julia has given numerous presentations in Canada and the US on issues in family law and law practice.
 She has also assisted in the organization of many conferences.
 She is a frequent media commentator.

-Julia is certified in Collaborative Family Law (2002) and was listed in both the Canadian Legal Lexpert Directory (Family Law) and the Best Lawyers in Canada (Family Law) in 2011.
-She is a member of the invitation-only International Academy of Matrimonial Lawyers as well as the Association of Family and Conciliation Courts and the Collaborative Family Law Association of Nova Scotia.
+Julia is certified in Collaborative Family Law (2002) and was listed in both the Canadian Legal Lexpert Directory (Family Law) and the Best Lawyers in Canada (Family Law) in 2017.
+She is a member of the invitation-only International Academy of Family Lawyers as well as the Collaborative Family Law Association of Nova Scotia.